DevoInc/devo-relay/README.md

         4. RELAY_APIKEY
         5. $your_path_xxx (absolute path required)

-4. Set proxy values in [docker-devo-relay.yml](./docker-devo-relay.yml) if it's necessary in for your network.
+4. Set proxy values in [docker-devo-relay.yml](./docker-devo-relay.yml) if it's necessary for your network.
 Default "" is not applied:
     1. PROXY_HOST=""
     2. PROXY_PORT=""
     3. PROXY_USER=""